 on an attached USB stick connected to the same USB hub as keyboard & mouse.
 Or to FTP server.
 Screenshots can be triggered via the Touch User interface (chap.
-4) or via the context menu of the on-screen user interface (chap.
-6).
+4), via the context menu of the on-screen user interface (chap.
+6) or by pressing CTRL + PRINT keys of the keyboard together.